polyphony-chat/docs/docs/Protocol Specifications/core.md

 ### 7.3 Moving data

 In cases of an imminent server shutdown or distrust in the old server, moving data from the old server is necessary to prevent data loss.

+Note, that only ["static" resources](#example-static-information) can be moved.
+"Dynamic" resources, which are resources tied to a specific context, can be migrated through [re-signing messages](#72-re-signing-messages).

 This process extends upon the reassigning ownership process, and usually involves the following steps:

-1. Using the old account, the client requests a data export from your old home server.
+1. Using the old account, the client requests a data export from their old home server.
 2. The old home server sends a data export to the client.
 The client will check the signatures on the exported data, to ensure it was not tampered with.
 3. The new account re-signs the data with its own keys and imports it into the new home server.